traction-project/CoCreationStage/README.md

 5. (Optional) **Encoding  API**.
 In case you want to use pre-recorded content as multimedia files, follow the steps specified in [Install Encoding API](#encoding-api) section in order to configure it.

-6. Configure the host or IP where will be deploy the application (by default is localhost):
+6. Configure the host or IP where deploy the application will be deployed (by default is localhost):

-    -  Configure the *host* variable at Orkestra-control [config](https://github.com/tv-vicomtech/CoCreationStage/blob/dev/orkestra-control/src/environments/environment.ts) file.
+    -  Configure the *host* variable at Orkestra-control [config](https://github.com/traction-project/CoCreationStage/blob/master/orkestra-control/src/environments/environment.ts) file.

-    -  Configure the *host* variable at OrkestraApp [config](https://github.com/tv-vicomtech/CoCreationStage/blob/dev/orkestraApp/src/config/environmet.js) file.
+    -  Configure the *host* variable at OrkestraApp [config](https://github.com/traction-project/CoCreationStage/blob/master/orkestraApp/src/config/environmet.js) file.

 7. Compile the application: